 After a very meaningful year (2012-2013) as a Tourism and Research Lecturer at the InHolland University of Applied Sciences, Amsterdam, the Netherlands, I found a 2-year position (2013-2015) as a Postdoctoral researcher at the International Institute for Social Studies (ISS, The Hague, the Netherlands) of the Erasmus University (Rotterdam, the Netherlands).
 Almost finished with my PhD, the position at the ISS was the perfect move to develop myself further as an academic and it also gave me the chance to broaden my research interests to the field of ‘Nature 2.0’.
 In Nature 2.0, imaginations about nature (conservation) and the ways in which these are co-created through new and social media are the central dynamics.

 In September 2015, I moved to the chair group Sociology of Development and Change (SDC), which makes up half of Sociology and Anthropology of Development (SADE), at Wageningen University, the Netherlands.
 Here I started as a hired Postdoctoral researcher for half of my time, in the NWO-sponsored research project Crisis Conservation, and as a lecturer for the other half, teaching 3 courses.
+On 1 January 2019 I became an Assistant Professor in tenure track.
 In Crisis Conservation, a project led by the chair of SDC Bram Büscher, we work in a team of 5 people to investigate wildlife crime and extraction in South Africa, Indonesia and Brazil.
 In addition to Bram and myself, three PhD candidates do long-term fieldwork: Lerato Takholi in South Africa, Nadya Karimasari in Indonesia and Thomas Kiggell in Brazil.

 In addition to the teaching and research, I have organized the international conference Political Ecologies of Conflict, Capitalism and Contestation (PE-3C) in July 2016.
 PE-3C has been the first-ever bi-annual conference of the international Political Ecology Network POLLEN, of which Wageningen University has taken up the role to be its secretariat for the first two years.
 For POLLEN I carry out most of the secretarial activities.
 In addition, I play an active role in two groups of the Centre for Space, Place and Society (CSPS)—a collaboration between the three critical Wageningen chair groups Sociology of Development and Change (SDC), Rural Sociology (RSO) and Cultural Geography (GEO)—namely Tourism and Political Ecology.